 LRRB welcomes research ideas from Minnesota transportation practitioners.
 After submittal, your idea will be researched and evaluated to determine whether current solutions to the need or problem exist.
 We will follow up to let you know our findings.
 If the idea warrants new research, it will be brought before the LRRB to determine if proposals for research should be sought.

-You can submit your idea on the LRRB MnDOT IdeaScale website, by attending the annual LRRB focus group or by contacting an LRRB board member.
-Later, ideas will be formulated into a needs statement for formal consideration.
+You can submit your idea on the LRRB MnDOT IdeaScale website, by attending a District State Aid pre-screening meeting or by contacting an LRRB board member.
+Top-ranking ideas are formulated into a needs statement for formal consideration.

 Technical Advisory Panel